 Starting salaries on graduate schemes in the public sector range from around £17,000 up to around £30,000.
 The highest wages on offer tend to include London weighting, while salaries for roles based away from the capital are typically lower.
-The Metropolitan Police Service police officer graduate entry programme and MI5's Mandarin intelligence analyst roles are among the best paid roles for recent graduates in the public sector, and several of the following schemes come with a starting salary of more than £25,000.
+Several of the following schemes come with a starting salary of more than £27,000.

 Graduate starting salaries within government departments